Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Introduction

-Techniques realized for magnetic trapping of H are now considered for holding large amounts of atomic D and T at temperatures $\lesssim$100~mK.
-Loading such a magnetic trap requires an efficient source of atoms with energies low enough for trapping with existing superconductive technologies.
-The dissociation of molecular H$_2$, D$_2$ and T$_2$ can be carried out by thermal cracking \cite{Tschersich2008} or with a pulsed DC discharge combined with supersonic expansion \cite{Scheidegger2022}.
-Although large fluxes and high degree of dissociation can be achieved with these methods, resulting atoms have very large energy and reducing it to the trappable values is a very difficult task.
+Techniques realized for magnetic trapping of H are now considered for holding large amounts of atomic D and T at temperatures $\lesssim$~100~mK.
+Loading such a magnetic trap requires an efficient source of atoms with energies low enough for trapping with existing superconductive magnet technologies.
+The dissociation of molecular H$_2$, D$_2$ and T$_2$ can be carried out in RF discharge~\cite{Walraven1982, Jochemsen1982}, by thermal cracking \cite{Tschersich2008} or with a pulsed DC discharge combined with supersonic expansion~\cite{Scheidegger2022}.
+Although large fluxes and high degree of dissociation can be achieved with these methods, the resulting atoms have very large energies and reducing these to the trappable values is a very difficult task, though work is underway on rendering previously successful cooling and slowing methods from H and D sources \cite{Esfahani2025, LindmanThesis} compatible with tritium.

-In this work, we propose the concept of a cryogenic source of atomic tritium.
-Dissociating T$_2$ will be done below 1~K in a thin solid layer inside a dissociator chamber in a pulsed RF discharge similar to what is used to dissociate H$_2$ \cite{semakin2025}.
+In this work, we propose a concept of a cryogenic source of atomic tritium.
+Dissociating T$_2$ will be done below 1~K in a thin solid layer inside a dissociator chamber in a pulsed RF discharge similar to what is used to dissociate H$_2$~\cite{semakin2025}.
 Electrons generated in tritium $\beta$-decay at a mean energy of 5.7~keV propagate inside the solid layer and thus provide additional dissociation increasing the total atomic flux.
-Following H$_2$ dissociation, the thermalization of the atoms usually takes place through collisions with the cold walls.
-However, this will not be feasible for tritium; therefore, instead buffer gas cooling with $^4$He or $^3$He vapor combined with radial magnetic compression is proposed.
-We evaluate that atomic fluxes of the order of 10$^{15}$ atoms~s$^{-1}$ can be obtained at a gas temperature of 0.4 (0.2)~K using $^4$He ($^3$He) inside the gas transport tube.
-Finally, we present how evaporative cooling during gas transport towards the magnetic trap can be used for reaching even lower temperatures.
+For the H source, following dissociation, the thermalization of the atoms usually takes place through collisions with the cold walls.
+However, this will not be feasible for tritium.
+Therefore, buffer gas cooling with $^4$He or $^3$He vapor combined with radial magnetic confinement is proposed in this work.
+This method was utilized to cool and trap several atomic and molecular species after laser ablation from the solid target in J.~Doyle's group (see~\cite{Carvalho1999, Hutzler2012} for a review).
+We evaluate that atomic fluxes of the order of 10$^{15}$ T atoms~s$^{-1}$ can be obtained at gas temperature of $\approx0.4$ (0.2)~K using $^4$He ($^3$He) inside the gas transport tube.